cloudui/blogstack/content/page/about/index.md

 ---

 Hi!
 I am a sophomore studying Computer Engineering at the University of Maryland.
 This blog is for me to share things I find interesting.
-You'll find an assortment of topics, from school to technology to coding.
+You'll find an assortment of topics ranging from school to technology to coding.
 Feel free to look around.
 This website was made using [Hugo](https://gohugo.io/) with the [Stack](https://github.com/CaiJimmy/hugo-theme-stack) theme.
 If you have any questions, contact me at `ericchen314 at gmail dot com`.

-Enjoy!

-If you want to support my blog, consider [buying me a coffee](https://www.buymeacoffee.com/echen)!

 ## Some Trivia:
 <hr>